pangeo-forge/pangeo-forge-aws-bakery/README.md

 **`make install`**

-> This will run `npm install` and `pipenv install` on the repo root, installing only the dependencies needed for a production deployment

-**`make install`**

-> This will run `npm install` and `pipenv install --dev` on the repo root, installing the dependencies needed for development of this project
+> This will run `npm install` and `pipenv install` on the repo root, installing the dependencies needed for development of this project

 **`make lint`**